DS-100/su20/_announcements/week-0.md

 ---
-title: Week 0 Announcements
+title: Announcements
 ---

-Welcome to Data 100!
-We're still getting this site set up. **Some information here may be inaccurate.
-We will remove this warning once the site is complete.**
+We will not be updating this page with announcements.
+For the latest announcements, make sure to check our [Piazza](http://piazza.com/berkeley/spring2020/data100).